sapphirecat/bin/README.md

 Random personal scripts that may be helpful

+## perl_has

+Shows whether the Perl modules named on the command line are available in the current installation.
+Example:

+    perl_has Date::Parse LWP::UserAgent

 ## _vmconnect

 Connects to a VirtualBox guest.
 If the guest isn’t running, it will be